 EMCC set out their continuous professional development in their CPD guide.

-What to consider when choosing a coaching course?
+What should you consider when choosing a coaching course?

 There are several points to consider when choosing from a crowded marketplace of coaching courses: